 Please remove the old assemblies from the project.

 In order to add the new packages, you must first update the project file(.csproj) to use .NetCore 3.0.
-This will vary depending on your platform and choice of IDE.

 Next, the new packages will need to be installed.
 Search for